 More water in summer

-Also, if you’re planting during hot summer days, you can let your sprinklers run for more than the 3 to 5-time watering frequency recommended above.
-This is because, in hot weather, the sod dries out faster, causing it to turn brown, shrink, and die out.
+Adding to this, if you’re planting during hot summer days, you can let your sprinklers run for more than the 3 to 5-time watering frequency recommended above.
+This is because, in hot weather, the sod dries out faster, causing it to turn brown, shrink, and dry out.

 Furthermore, frequent watering helps new sod take root faster, as the moisture facilitates faster soil penetration for the sod roots.
 After doing this for 14 days, it’s now time to mow your lawn for the first time.